Advertiser Disclosure

 Kobe beef has to meet specific certification criteria.
 Most notably, it must score between 10 and 12 on the Japanese marbling scale — USDA Prime equates to about four — and come from a 100 percent pure Tajima cow born within Hyogo Prefecture.

 Some restaurants try to pass off Wagyu — a term that refers to all Japanese beef — as Kobe, but they are not the same.
-Only nine restaurants serve true Kobe beef in the U.S., and even high-end establishments have been called out after diners found they were trying to pass off Wagyu beef as Kobe.
+The price of Wagyu beef highly differs from Kobe, ranging in cost for as little as $50 per pound.

 If you see Kobe on a restaurant menu, ask to see a certification.
 (It’s part of the agreement between resellers in America and suppliers.)
 If the restaurant doesn’t have one, then you’re paying too much for your meal.